thaboBD/SpecflowFramework/README.md

 # SkeletonSpecflowFramework

-Specflow automation framework built with Log4j for logging, JUNIT and Extent reports for reporting
+Specflow automation framework
+-Log4j
+-JUNIT
+-Extent reports

+The report is generated in the directory of the solution in the Selenium folder